 Earlier in the year, there was a lot we didn't know.
-Measures of uncertainty were rising sharply (see, for example, Mertens 2025).
-Households and businesses were worried that tariff and immigration policies could rekindle inflation or slow the labor market and growth.
+Measures of uncertainty were rising sharply.4 Households and businesses were worried that tariff and immigration policies could rekindle inflation or slow the labor market and growth.
 Commentators and financial market participants wondered if the Fed would need to step in, raising interest rates to combat inflation or lowering them to support growth.